aukwardcr3tur3/Politi_LLM/README.md

 Docker Docs

 Conclusion
 "politi LLM" can be effectively run on Fedora, Arch Linux, and Gentoo using a standalone executable or Docker container, making it accessible to non-technical users.
-The provided code, installation instructions, and documentation ensure ease of use, supporting political analysis with classification, summarization, and speech features, as requested on April 29, 2025.
+The provided code, installation instructions, and documentation ensure ease of use, supporting political analysis with classification, summarization, and speech features.

 Key Citations
 Frontiers in Political Science